-- For continued class discussion and questions outside of class, try posting on the discussion forums.
-The instructor and TAs will be monitoring them regularly. - You can visit your instructor or the teaching assistants during their office hours. - There is a drop-in Statistics Aid Centre in New College: Wetmore Hall 68A.
-See http://www.utstat.toronto.edu/wordpress/?pa ge id=154 for the schedule.
+- For continued class discussion and questions outside of class, try posting on the discussion forum.
+The instructor and TAs will be monitoring them regularly. - You can visit your instructor or the teaching assistants during their office hours.

 E-mail should only be used for emergencies or personal matters.